drewamorbordelon/Regime/README.md

 # Regime
-Building a classification model to determine which 'economic regime' the U.S is in
+Building a classification model to determine which 'economic regime' the U.S is currently in.